telerik/ajax-docs/sharepoint/2013/installation-and-deployment/create-an-ajax-enabled-sharepoint-webpart-with-telerik-controls.md

 		<%@ register tagprefix="telerik" namespace="Telerik.Web.UI" assembly="Telerik.Web.UI, Version=x.x.x.x, Culture=neutral, PublicKeyToken=121fae78165ba3d4" %>

 	>note Note that the version of the assembly is specified in the Assembly attribute.
-If deploying a different version of Telerik UI for ASP.NET AJAX, ensure that the version number is correct here.
+If deploying a different version of Telerik® UI for ASP.NET Ajax, ensure that the version number is correct here.

-1. This is all the preparation you need to start using Telerik UI for ASP.NET AJAX in your Visual WebPart.
+1. This is all the preparation you need to start using Telerik® UI for ASP.NET Ajax in your Visual WebPart.
 Simply add the following code in the ASCX file of the web part and in its code-behind.
 It will insert a RadRotator control that is data-bound to the **Images** library of the site collection:

 	**ASP.NET**